dentsucreativeuk/dev-standards/Admin/Git.md

 Once a feature or job based branch has been merged into `master` via `release` or `develop`, it **must** be deleted.

+### When using Capistrano managed projects

+Releases within Capistrano managed projects typically done via tags.
+A tag would be created off the master branch, and this tag would be deployed to the corresponding deployment stage.

+This is enforced for Staging and Production environments.
+The schema for naming these tags is outlined below.

+#### Staging

+Releases tagged for staging should follow the following schema

+`staging-[release-number]`

+In order to create a tag, use the commands below.
+Also note the version number below is just an example, follow the numbering convention, i.e. if the current release is *staging-1.1.0* the next release your tag will be *staging-1.1.1*

+`git tag staging-1.0.0`

+`git push origin --tags`

+#### Production

+Releases tagged for production should follow the following schema

+`production-[release-number]`

+In order to create a tag, use the commands below.
+Also note the version number below is just an example, follow the numbering convention, i.e. if the current release is *production-1.1.0* the next release your tag will be *production-1.1.1*

+`git tag production-1.0.0`

+`git push origin --tags`

 ## Merging
 Merges should always be performed using the `--no-ff` flag or the "Always generate merge commit" option.
 This option **must** be used to avoid the loss of historical information about branches that have since been removed as well as preserve the integrity of commits which were made within the branch itself.